- What is the potable water tank?

 - What is Grey Water?

-Grey water, is generally accepted as being wastewater generated from wash hand basins, showers and baths, which can be recycled on-site.
+Grey water, is generally accepted as being wastewater generated from wash hand basins, showers and baths, which can be recycled on-site by being collected in a waste water tank for concession trailers or food trucks.
 Grey water often excludes discharge from laundry, dishwashers and kitchen sinks due to the high nutrient levels.

 - What is Black Water?